miekg/dreck/README.md

 *  `reviewers` - assign reviewers for the pull request based on changed files and reviewers in the relevant OWNERS files.

-*  `dco` - check if a pull request has "Signed-off-by" (that literal string) and if not ask for it to be done.
-Needs a "no-dco" label in the repository for it to work.

 *  `aliases` - enable alias expansion.

 *  `branches` - enables the deletion of branches after a merge of a pull request.
 Any pending